Search Engine Market Share in 2022

-Handling over 90 percent of all search queries worldwide, Google is undoubtedly dominating the global search engine market share.
+Handling over 90% of all search queries worldwide, Google is undoubtedly dominating the global search engine market share.

-As of January 2021, a whopping 91.45 percent of all search queries conducted across all search engine providers are done through the internet giant.
+As of April 2022, a whopping 92.49% of all search queries conducted across all search engine providers are done through the internet giant.
 In other words, more than nine out of ten internet users who search for information online do so through Google.

 With such figures, there is no question that the current search engine market share worldwide is dominated by Google.
 And Google is also, in fact, seeing quite a similar lead in the United States.